LaeticiaW/vue-expense-tracker/README.md

 ## Dependencies
 * Node and npm, which can be installed from https://nodejs.org/en/download/
 * MongoDB, which can be installed from https://docs.mongodb.com/manual/installation/ and configured to run on port 27017
+* Mongo Database Tools, which can be installed from https://www.mongodb.com/try/download/database-tools

 ## Install and run the Vue Expense Tracker web app in Developer mode

 These install instructions were tested on Mac/OS and may need to be tweaked for Windows environment.

 Before starting

->**Make sure that node and npm have been installed.
+* Make sure that node and npm have been installed
->Also make sure that MongoDB is running locally on port 27017.
-The mongo shell command should be in the user path.**
+* Also make sure that MongoDB is running locally on port 27017
+* Verify that the mongodb and mongo database tools bin directories are in the user path (for mongo and mongoimport cmds)

 Clone the vue-expense-tracker code
 ```shell